 For immigrants with a mental disorder or disability, seeking entry to the United States is not easy.
-U.S. immigration law imposes barriers to entry for persons with certain kinds of physical or mental illness, particularly when it appears that the chances of harm to persons or property are high or when an immigrant may likely have no financial support in the United States.
+U.S. immigration law's "inadmissibility" provisions impose barriers to entry for persons with certain kinds of physical or mental illness, particularly when it appears that the chances of harm to persons or property are high or when an immigrant might have no source of financial support in the United States.

 As medical science improves, U.S. immigration officials are slowly but surely handling such cases in a more fair and compassionate manner.
-However, if you are sponsoring an immigrant who has a mental disorder or disability, you should be aware that he or she will face significant hurdles.
-Let’s take a look at these possible barriers and how to work with them.
+However, if you are sponsoring an immigrant who has a mental disorder or disability, you should be aware that they will face significant hurdles.
+Let's take a look at these possible barriers and how to work with them.

-U.S. immigration law specifically bars U.S. entry or a green card to immigrants who have a combination of two things:
+U.S. immigration law specifically bars U.S. entry or a green card to non-citizens who have a combination of two things:

 The law also looks out for immigrants who have had in the past a similarly harmful physical or mental disorder that could recur or lead to other behavior that is harmful to the immigrant or others.

-What is a “physical or mental disorder?"
+What is a "physical or mental disorder?"
 The law leaves this somewhat vague, simply saying that U.S. immigration officials must consult with the U.S. Department of Health and Human Services.
-However, U.S. immigration officials do consider the World Health Organization’s Manual of International Classification of Diseases as an authoritative source.
+However, U.S. immigration officials do consider the World Health Organization's Classification of Diseases as an authoritative source.

-Whether an immigrant is applying for a U.S. green card under an employment-based visa, a family-based petition, or through most other means, he or she will have to undergo a medical examination through a pre-approved medical physician.
-(Applicants for temporary visas, however, do not automatically have to undergo such an exam -- though they may be asked to do so.)
+Whether an immigrant is applying for a U.S. green card under an employment-based visa, a family-based petition, or through most other means, they will have to undergo a medical examination through a pre-approved medical physician.

-The physician is usually designated by the U.S. consular post for an immigrant’s home country or, if the immigrant is adjusting status in the U.S., by U.S. Citizenship and Immigration Services (USCIS).
+The physician is usually designated by the U.S. consular post for an immigrant's home country or, if the immigrant is adjusting status in the U.S., by U.S. Citizenship and Immigration Services (USCIS).
 The immigrant will have to submit the results of this exam to U.S. immigration officials as a part of the immigrant visa or green card application.
-As a consequence, the immigrant will have to disclose whether he or she has or has had a mental or physical disorder.
+As a consequence, immigrants have to disclose whether they have had a mental or physical disorder.

 If it becomes clear that the intending immigrant is likely to be found inadmissible based on a mental or physical disorder, the person has two possible routes of dealing with this.

-First, he or she can show U.S. immigration officials that, although he or she has a particular disorder or disability, the condition is not associated with any kind of threatening or harmful behavior.
+First, they can show U.S. immigration officials that, despite having a particular disorder or disability, the condition is not associated with any kind of threatening or harmful behavior.
 Usually this involves providing as much documentation as possible about any medical or psychological treatment that the immigrant receives that mitigates the effects of the condition.
-The intending immigrant can also secure prognoses from medical and psychological care professionals attesting that his or her disorder is not associated with dangerous behavior, or that such behavior can be controlled and maintained.
+The intending immigrant can also secure prognoses from medical and psychological care professionals attesting that the disorder is not associated with dangerous behavior, or that such behavior can be controlled and maintained.